cameri/nostream/CONTRIBUTING.md

 ### Release process

 1. Changesets accumulate as PRs are merged to `main`
-2. The `Changesets Release` workflow automatically opens a **"Version Packages"** PR that aggregates all pending changesets, bumps `package.json`, and updates `CHANGELOG.md`
+2. The `Changesets Release` workflow automatically opens a **"chore: release new version 🚀"** PR that aggregates all pending changesets, bumps `package.json`, and updates `CHANGELOG.md`
-3. When a maintainer merges the Version Packages PR, the workflow publishes a GitHub release and creates the corresponding git tag
+3. When a maintainer merges the **"chore: release new version 🚀"** PR, the workflow publishes a GitHub release and creates the corresponding git tag
 4. The Docker image is then automatically built and pushed to GHCR via the `release.yml` workflow

 ## Code Quality